ExE-Mine-NotLowiexe/ExEMineXMac/README.md

 The free version has no longer support.
 Only the premium one has.

-Informations
-If you need assistance (except for free version), you can reach out to me through Discord private messages (Elikill58) or join my Discord server here.
-You can also provide suggestions and report bugs through the issue tracker on the repository.

 A premium version of the plugin is available.
 You can download it from here.
 You can learn about the differences between the free and premium versions here.

 Installation Guide